Kowabdanawa odë kė (They watch over this land)

 Environmental Quality will develop and implement regulatory programs based on the Pokagon Band Constitution and Section 2.04 of the Health, Environmental Protection, and Building Codes Act.
 Much of the regulations and rules are addressed by NREPA and are based on federal environmental statutes that the U.S. Environmental Protection Agency is responsible for administering.

-Natural Resources & Conservation will conserve, protect, and enhance fish, wildlife, and plants and their habitats for the continuing benefit of tribal citizens.
+Natural Resources, Wildlife & Conservation will conserve, protect, and enhance fish, wildlife, and plants and their habitats for the continuing benefit of tribal citizens.

 Agriculture will strive to promote access to healthy foods, food sustainability, and food sovereignty for tribal citizens through enhancing tribal properties for native wild foods and through creating accessible gardens and collaborations with producers.
 Additionally, collaborations and education will provide tribal citizens with opportunities to learn to grow, preserve, and store food, so that living in or near food deserts does not prevent healthy living.